Clarity-Digital-Twin/SeizureTransformer/docs/archive/implementation/NEDC_INTEGRATION_STATUS.md

-# 📊 NEDC INTEGRATION STATUS
+# 📊 NEDC INTEGRATION STATUS (Archived)
 Status: Archived — historical notes.
-See NEDC_INTEGRATION_PLAN.md and OPERATIONAL_TUNING_PLAN.md for current process and commands.
+See docs/planning/NEDC_INTEGRATION_PLAN.md and docs/planning/OPERATIONAL_TUNING_PLAN.md for current process and commands.

 Important: Legacy numbers in this file may reflect a non‑standard merge_gap post‑processing that artificially reduced FA by ~4×.
 For current, verified results (no merge), see SINGLE_SOURCE_OF_TRUTH.md and MERGE_GAP_POLICY.md.
 Do not use any “recommended” merge_gap values from this page.
 ## Quick Status Dashboard